- What is thought suppression

 People are most affected by paradoxical effects when they have a lot of information to process, which increases their cognitive load.

-Consequences of suppression
+Negative effects of suppression

 Exposure to a traumatic event can result in post-traumatic stress disorder (PTSD).